top of page

 • Felt more confident navigating eligibility scenarios

-• Better understood why decisions were made
+• Better understood decisions

 Algorithm & Ethics